Zappi’s Nataly Kelly: Why localization is the growth strategy most leaders overlook

 Most executives agree that customer experience drives growth.
 But few realize how much of that experience depends on one word: localization.

-In this episode of In other words, Nataly Kelly, Chief Marketing Officer at Zappi, joins host Jason Hemingway to challenge the perception of localization as a cost center.
+In this episode of In Other Words, Nataly Kelly, Chief Marketing Officer at Zappi, joins host Jason Hemingway to challenge the perception of localization as a cost center.
 Drawing on decades at HubSpot, CSA Research and more, Nataly explains why the companies that win globally are those that make cultural fluency part of their growth DNA.

 From tying localization to revenue metrics, to designing customer journeys that adapt to cultural nuance, Nataly shares a framework for transforming language from an operational function into a strategic driver.
 Her message to global leaders is to stop translating your brand, start scaling your relationships.